o3de/o3de.org/content/docs/user-guide/components/reference/terrain/surface-material-list.md

 weight: 100
 ---

 The **Terrain Surface Materials List** component defines mappings between surface types and render materials.
 You can use this to change the appearance of a surface type within different areas of your game.
-When you assign a material to a surface type, all the visible surfaces of that type, within the bounds of the required [Axis Aligned Box Shape](/docs/user-guide/components/reference/shape/axis-aligned-box-shape/), will adopt that material.
+When you assign a material to a surface type, all the visible surfaces of that type, within the bounds of the required [Axis Aligned Box Shape](/docs/user-guide/components/reference/shape/axis-aligned-box-shape/) component, will adopt that material.

 ## Usage